chtwilfer/AzureStack-ASDK/README.md

 automaticlly create a virtual machine in azure, adds features, ...

 # Step 2:
-download ASDK, extract it an copies some Folder to C:\.
+download ASDK, extract it an copies some folder to C:\.
 Changes some entries in the deploymednt scripts.
 Installs AzureStack

+Who has interest in supporting the project?